 First thing you'll need to do is thaw the frozen dough and let it rise.
 I do that in about 1-1/2 hours using the speed method on the package.
 While the bread is thawing, brown the sausage and saute the veggies, so that they'll have some time to cool.
-Course, you can make your own bread dough from scratch too if you prefer.
+You can also use the refrigerated pizza dough, and, of course, you can make your own bread dough from scratch too if you prefer.

 Make one loaf of bread at a time.
 Spread or roll the dough into a rectangle onto a sheet of parchment or wax paper.
 This is simply for the purpose of transferring it to the baking pan more easily.
 Add half of the sausage filling along the middle of the dough.
 Brush all of the edges of the dough with water or the egg wash.

 Fold the bottom half of the dough up, fold the sides in, brushing with more water or egg wash as needed.